⚡ Quick answer: build an ECG quality program in 5 steps

 | TOTAL | 100 |

-Score interpretation: 90–100 = excellent, no significant errors · 80–89 = good, minor issues · 70–79 = acceptable, follow-up · <70 = remediation required
+Score interpretation: 90–100 = excellent, no significant errors · 80–89 = good, minor issues · 70–79 = acceptable, follow-up · < 70 = remediation required.

 |---|---|---|

-| Electrodes (dried gel, expired) | Baseline wander, "Leads Off" alarms, false ST changes, false PVC counts | Every 24 hours of use |
+| Electrodes (dried gel, expired) | Baseline wander, "leads off" alarms, false ST changes, false PVC counts | Every 24 hours of use |

-| Leadwires (frayed, oxidized contacts) | Intermittent dropout, false asystole, false arrhythmia alarms, lead reversal indicators | Every 6–12 months |
+| Leadwires (frayed, oxidized contacts) | Intermittent dropout, false asystole, false-arrhythmia alarms, lead-reversal indicators | Every 6–12 months |

 | Trunk cable (worn connector, broken shielding) | 50/60 Hz interference, intermittent disconnections, signal loss in specific leads | Every 18–24 months |

-- ECG Leadwires — molded snap/grabber/pinch with anti-EMI shielding
+- ECG leadwires — molded snap/grabber/pinch with anti-EMI shielding

-- Foam (50 mm adult): V0014 series — for ICU/CCU long-term monitoring
+- Foam (adult): V0014 series — for ICU/CCU long-term monitoring

-- Cloth (40 mm pediatric): V0014L — for ED & Holter
+- Cloth (pediatric): for ED & Holter use

-Days 1–30: Foundation
+Days 1–30: foundation

 | Week | Task | Owner |